-Most nutec, timber frame and wendy house builders in Johannesburg and Gauteng are carpenters, not registered contractors.
-They build without council approval, without NHBRC enrolment, and without electrical Certificates of Compliance.
-The result is a structure you cannot legally rent out, cannot finance through a bank, and cannot insure — and which the City of Johannesburg or Tshwane municipality can order demolished at any time.
+Building a nutec house, timber frame home or wendy house in Johannesburg and Gauteng requires council-approved plans, NHBRC enrolment and an electrical Certificate of Compliance.
+Without these, a structure cannot be legally rented out, financed through a bank or insured — and the City of Johannesburg or Tshwane can order an unapproved build demolished.

-Scotch Score Holdings is different.
-We are a fully CIDB-registered, NHBRC-enrolled construction company operating across Gauteng and the Western Cape.
-Every nutec house, timber frame home or wendy house we build is council-approved, NHBRC enrolled and comes with a written two-year workmanship warranty.
-We handle building plan submissions, City of Johannesburg approvals and NHBRC enrolments on your behalf.
+Scotch Score Holdings is a fully CIDB-registered, NHBRC-enrolled construction company operating across Gauteng and the Western Cape.
+Every nutec house, timber frame home or wendy house we build is council-approved, NHBRC enrolled, and comes with a written 12-month workmanship guarantee plus a 5-year NHBRC structural warranty.
+We handle plan submissions and the City of Johannesburg or Tshwane approvals on your behalf.

 Built for the Highveld: Gauteng's climate is demanding — extreme summer heat, cold dry winters and severe afternoon hailstorms that can destroy inferior cladding.
 Our nutec houses use fibre cement cladding rated hail-resistant by Everite, combined with full sisalation and wall insulation as standard.
 Every Gauteng build is specced for the local climate, not copied from a coastal design.